WarlockMnK/PUBG-Experience/README.md

 - Healthbars
 - Full Mouse only support
 - New Style
-- Aimbot through the usage of Kmbox.NET devices
+- Aimbot through the usage of Kmbox.NET, Kmbox B PRO, and MAKCU devices
-* The Aimbot is buggy (working on solutions) and also uses World to Screen as of the current patch.
+* Aimbot no longer uses World to Screen and has option for Prediction.
-* This means that it DOES NOT have prediction and also does not scale over distance.
 * When using Aimbot, be sure to use the correct Reticle Offset for your weapon.
 A tool tip when hovering over the slider shows manually tested values.

 - Aimkey is now choosable through a dropdown menu.
 No Recoil works without Aimbot. <strike> Update for dynamic input is coming soon </strike>